5argon/Firestorm/README.md

 nuget install google.cloud.firestore -Prerelease
 ```

 I got tons of related Nuget which in turn resolves into gRPC again.
-I think it is scary and difficult to get it working (at runtime too) so I didn't continue this path either.
+I think it is scary and difficult to get it workinrisky g (at runtime too) so I didn't continue this path either.

+# License

+The license is MIT as you can see in `LICENSE.txt`, and to stress this is provided as-is without any warranty as said in the MIT license.
+(I understand that database is kind of a dangerous thing, and my programming on Firestorm is very rough as it is only a temporary solution while I am waiting for the official one.)

+# Blatant advertisement

+- [Introloop](http://exceed7.com/introloop/) - Easily play looping music with intro section (without physically splitting them) (Unity 2017.0+)
+- [Native Audio](http://exceed7.com/native-audio/) - Lower audio latency via OS's native audio library.
+(Unity 2017.1+, iOS uses OpenAL / Android uses OpenSL ES)
+- [Native Touch](http://exceed7.com/native-touch/) - Faster touch via callbacks from the OS, with a real hardware timestamp.
+(Unity 2017.1+, iOS/Android)